 meeting, please re-acquire a new ID.

-The Nonmember ID creation for 2019 meeting will be available from
+The Nonmember ID creation for the 2020 meeting will be available from

-Session proposal for EGU General Assembly 2019 has started and is open
+Session proposal deadline for EGU General Assembly 2020 is September 5,

 Based on the MOU between JpGU and EGU, JpGU is promoting joint sessions

 with EGU.
 JpGU members (if they are not EGU members) can create an EGU